rockettheme/docs/Docs/wordpress/themes/anacron/demo_mainbottom.md

 :   1. **RokSprocket** [14%, 5%, se]
     2. **RokSprocket** [14%, 94%, sw]

-Here is the widget breakdown for the Main Top section:
+Here is the widget breakdown for the Main Bottom section:

 * RokSprocket (Tabs)
 * Gantry Divider